-You can only set transport configuration in the inventory file.
+You can set transport configuration only in the inventory file.
 This means using a top level

-transport value to assign a transport to the target and all values in the section named for the transport (
+transport value to assign a transport to the target and all values in the section named for the transport.

-remote, etc.).
 You can set config on nodes or groups in the inventory file.
 Bolt performs a depth first search of nodes, followed by a search of groups, and uses the first value it finds.
 Nested hashes are merged.

 This inventory file example defines two top-level groups:

 memcached.
 Five nodes are configured to use ssh transport and four other nodes to use WinRM transport.

 groups: - name: ssh_nodes groups: - name: webservers nodes: - 192.168.100.179 - 192.168.100.180 - 192.168.100.181 - name: memcached nodes: - 192.168.101.50 - 192.168.101.60 config: ssh: user: root config: transport: ssh ssh: user: centos private-key: ~/.ssh/id_rsa host-key-check: false - name: win_nodes groups: - name: domaincontrollers nodes: - 192.168.110.10 - 192.168.110.20 - name: testservers nodes: - 172.16.219.20 - 172.16.219.30 config: winrm: user: vagrant password: vagrant ssl: false config: transport: winrm winrm: user: DOMAIN\opsaccount password: [email protected] ssl: true

 Override a user for a specific node